Mirged/Mirged/README.md

 - 👋 Hi, I’m @Mirged
 - 👀 I’m interested in dev
 - 🌱 I’m currently learning python & c#
-- 📫 How to reach me u/mirged
+- 📫 My reddit. u/mirged

 <!---
 Mirged/Mirged is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.